KingWaffleIII/KingWaffleIII/README.md

 - **[MC-bot](https://github.com/KingWaffleIII/MC-bot)**, a Discord bot to interact with Minecraft servers using RCON.

 ### WIP
-- **Kommander**, a Spigot plugin that allows for retrieving data and remote command execution for admins and users, via Discord and the web.
 - **?**, a Rust program executes keybinds using your voice, with Tauri for UI.